orbitdb/field-manual/01_Tutorial/02_Managing_Data.md

 - While you technically _can_ store encoded media directly in a database, media files are best stored in OrbitDB as IPFS hashes
 - Keep an eye on IndexedDB size and limitations when adding content to IPFS via the browser.

-Of course, in the vast majority of apps you create, you won't just be interacting with one database or one type of data.
-We've got you covered in [Chapter 3: Structuring Data](03_Structuring_Data.md)
+<strong>Of course, in the vast majority of apps you create, you won't just be interacting with one database or one type of data.
+We've got you covered in [Chapter 3: Structuring Data](03_Structuring_Data.md)</strong>

 - Resolves #[365](https://github.com/orbitdb/orbit-db/issues/365)
 - Resolves #[438](https://github.com/orbitdb/orbit-db/issues/438)